decode-detroit/minerva/README.md

 * **Reliable**: Minerva is written in pure Rust, a threadsafe language.
 The software has been extensively tested (in real-world installations) and includes an optional live-backup feature to resume instantly if power is lost.

-### In Active Development

-Minerva is in active development and we are migrating to a web interface.
-You can find a stable copy of the GTK interface under the [gtk-interface branch](https://github.com/decode-detroit/minerva/tree/gtk-interface) which is locked at version 0.9.0.

-The program will move to a completely web-based interface with version 1.0, expected in January of 2022.

 ## Getting Started

 If you're on a 64-bit GNU/Linux system, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases) and skip down to [Installing Extras](#Installing-Extras) below.